DataDog/datadog-go/README.md

 If you're still seeing datagram drops after enabling and configuring the buffering options, the following kernel options can help:
 - `sysctl -w net.unix.max_dgram_qlen=X` - Set datagram queue size to X (default value is usually 10).
-- `sysctl -w net.core.wmem_max=X` - Set the max size of all the host sockets send buffer to X.
+- `sysctl -w net.core.wmem_max=X` - Set the max size of the send buffer for all the host sockets.

 ## Development